 Rental property owners have gotten into legal trouble for more subtle means of discouraging families with children, even when it wasn't clear that there was any criminal intent to discriminate.
 If you're not careful, you can get into trouble for simply being sloppy about describing your property.

 For example, the following rental property descriptions can be construed as attempts to keep families with children away:

 In each case, you could get prosecuted for overt discrimination or attract the attention of fair housing testers.
 These testers pose as applicants, come and see the rental property and speak with you, and then report any whiff of discrimination to the district attorney's office.

 There are also certain types of rules targeting children that cannot be made.
 Here are just a few:

 A Minnesota rental property owner paid $110,000 in a case brought against them alleging they enacted specific rules for their condominium complex that had a disparate impact amounting to discrimination against families with children.

 Here are the specific rules that got them in trouble with federal regulators:

 To protect yourself, put your applicant screening and selection criteria on paper and stick with it.
 Have an attorney look it over and ensure it's compliant with applicable laws, and then keep careful records that demonstrate that you selected renters according to these specific criteria.

-Your criteria, of course, shouldn't take age, race, religion, national origin and gender into account.
-That is, look at credit scores, job history, income/rent ratios, references, and the like, and stick to those criteria.
+Your criteria, of course, shouldn't take age, race, religion, national origin, and gender into account.
+Look at credit scores, job history, income/rent ratios, references, and the like, and stick to those criteria.

 When you start talking about the busy streets, or how dangerous the bus stop is for kids, or express concern about how your pregnant applicant is going to manage the stairs, you open the door to possible enforcement action.